Saihaj7/CHATR/README.md

 Synchronicity of live messages and live contact requests are carried out using web sockets that enable live bi-directional communication between the client and server without having to poll,  while API requests load message/contact history in bulk efficiently.

+## Installation:

+Clone down this repository.
+You will need `node` and `npm` installed globally on your machine.

+Installation:

+`npm install`

+To Start Server:

+`nodemon src/server.js`

+To Start Application:

+`npm start`

+To Visit App:

+`localhost:3000`

 ## Demo Video

 https://youtu.be/pINqdgrWMgg?si=aGHfkb7oY_HoWKfo